Ghana–Togo border: Description

 The border starts in the north at the tripoint with Burkina Faso; it then veers eastwards, almost re-touching the Burkinabe border and thereby creating a piece of Togolese territory almost cut off by only 0.14 km (140 m) from the main body of the country.
 The border then turns southwards, proceeding overland before reaching the White Volta river.
 The border follows this river for a while, before veering south-eastwards, utilising overland lines and some small rivers, eventually reaching the Oti River.
 The border then follows the Oti southwards, then veers eastwards along one of its branches, before turning south overland down to the Mo River.
 After a brief section on the Mo the border then continues to the south, using various overland segments and some small rivers, before eventually terminating at the Atlantic coast just west of Togo's capital Lomé.

-The highest points of both countries, Mount Afadja in Ghana and Mount Agou in Togo, lie close to each other near the border.
+The highest points of both countries, Mount Afadja in Ghana and Mount Agou (French: Mont Agou) in Togo, lie close to each other near the border.